sqadjbpiedad/learnpython/README.md

 ## Duration and schedule
 08:00 AM to 5:00 PM, 23-25 February 2026
 The sessions are divided into lectures, hands-on/break-out exercises, and Q&A sessions.

+* Day 1: Introductions, foundational Python concepts, basic data manipulation with Python (data structures, functions, and visualizations).
+* Day 2: Basic data manipulation with Python (continuation), introduction to arrays and their applications.
+* Day 3: Introduction to DataFrames and a short introduction to AI/ML.

 ## Resources and acknowledgement